shishidosoichiro/alarm/README.md

 # Alarm

 Alarm is a command line tool.
+When the time that you set comes, notify message with platform system notification you use.

 # Installation